 Decades later, Andrew Carnegie ranked among the richest men in the world and, to complete the poetic justice, the Hunts had mismanaged their finances so badly, they needed a buyer for their estate.
 Carnegie bought it.
 The new "Laird of Pittencrieff," as he gleefully called himself, didn't keep the property for his own use.
 By then, he had his own Scottish castle at Skibo.
 Instead, he turned the Hunt family's former home into the public Pittencrieff Park.
 It was a gift to Dunfermline, and would be open to visitors all year.

 Carnegie didn't make his fortune in Scotland.
 Growing closer and closer to starvation, the Carnegie family moved to Pittsburgh when Andrew was 12.
 His father didn't do much better finding steady work in America than he had in Scotland, but his mother took in laundry and mended shoes to earn a little money.
 Andrew went to work right away, working first in a textile mill, then delivering telegrams.
-He was smart and a hard worker, and he advanced quickly.
+On Saturdays, he educated himself by taking advantage of a private library that opened its doors to local boys.
+Inside and outside of work, he was smart and industrious, and he advanced quickly.

 Between railroads and steel mills, Carnegie became fabulously wealthy in the late 19th century.
 He and his mother eventually settled in a brownstone in New York, and after she died, he married Louise Whitfield (about 20 years his junior) and spent about half of his time in Scotland.
 Just as he divided his time between the Old World and the New, Carnegie divided his philosophy between the Social Darwinism espoused by Herbert Spencer, and a commitment to advancing the greater good of society, even the underclass.
 He apparently found these different outlooks entirely compatible.

 Besides the desirability of Pittsburgh, Carnegie and Spencer differed on other issues.
-Spencer apparently favored unadulturated capitalism, but in practice, Carnegie favored tariffs and monopolies (namely his own).
-And given his own pedestrian background, he was understandably less entranced by eugenics, thinking capable people could come from all classes.
+Spencer apparently favored unadulterated capitalism, but in practice, Carnegie favored tariffs and monopolies (namely his own).
+Given his own pedestrian background, he was understandably less entranced by eugenics, thinking capable people could come from all classes.
 And Carnegie believed that wealthy men had an obligation to the less wealthy.

 Carnegie had a complicated mix of aspirations.
 In his steel empire, he invested the profits in innovations that made steel less expensive, but he apparently felt that part of the equation of keeping steel inexpensive was keeping wages low.